codesport/ERC20Votes-Tokenized-Voting/README.md

     * ![Querying Ballot Results Screenshot](images/07-query-ballot.png)

+# Future Upgrades

-# Upgrades: TypeScript and nodejs: Append data to a json file from command line
+## TypeScript and nodejs: Append data to a json file from command line

 Combine initial file write function into the append function s.t. original file is never overwritten if it already exists